The gig economy and its impact on mortgage eligibility

-With 10% of the workforce doing gig work, you will run across them in your client list.
+With nearly one-third of the workforce doing gig work, you will run across them in your client list.
 Here are some key elements your clients should consider when planning to purchase a property:

-- They must prove they are earning a consistent income and an ability to pay their mortgage.
+- They must prove they are earning a consistent income and have the ability to pay their mortgage.

 - They need proof of income using professionally documented evidence such as recent financial statements or a statement of business activities.

 - They must prove that the business exists through business license/registration, trade license, or GST registrations/returns.
-Or, if they subcontract, they may need an employer contract, a lot like a letter of employment.
+Or, if they subcontract, they may need an employment contract, a lot like a letter of employment.

 - They can include income from retirement plans, rentals, investments, and even spousal or child support payments under the right circumstances.